DevOpsStuff/Monitoring/Nagios.md

   ***TCP/UDP Monitoring***

+## Three Kinds of Remote Execution

+  ***Check By SSH***

+   - By default,`check_by_ssh` plugin is already in the plugin directory.
+   - This is a direct execution on the client machines.

   ***NRPE***

    -  Install NRPE agent on the hosts
         `aptitude install nagios-nrpe-server`
    -  Configuration file for nrpe is `/etc/nagios/nrpe.cfg`  and in the configutaion file add the nagios master server ip address in the allowed hosts.
+   -  Change the server address to "0.0.0.0"
+   _  A NRPE Daemon will be running on all the client machines.(Linux)

+   ***NCPA***

+   - Cross Platform a Client side agent, no plugin required.
+   - NCPA Automatically measures
+       * CPU
+       * Memory (Swap & RAM)
+       * Network Utilization
+       * Disk Utilization

+## Nagios At Scale, Distribute all the things

+  **Nagios Scaling**

+   - Nagios forks for each service check.
+   - `ps -fC nagios` will list multiple forks for service checks.
+   - Nagios puts all the forked requested responses to the `/usr/local/nagios/var/spool`.

+   *Repear Operation*

+   - Internal Nagios Operation
+   - Grabs check results from the spool directory.
+   - Serializing the processing of check results.

+  To scale nagios effectively,
+    * Cheaper forking
+    * Faster Reaping

+  *Passive Checks*

+  - Eliminates forking altogether
+  - Making reaping faster and less expensive

+  *Large Scale with Mod_Gearmen*

+  - Uses Queuing Mechanism

+##